-Welcome to The Zero Theorem Fan Site.
+Welcome to my fan site.
 On this website I will provide some interesting insights and content for what is one of my all time favourite films including my own personal review, a huge image gallery, trailers, behind the scenes documentaries, a fan forum, external resources plus a whole lot more!

 The image gallery includes a vast array of images from the film that I have compiled including stills and promotional materials.

-Here I will provide my personal insights into Terry Gilliam’s imaginative and skewed world of The Zero Theorem.
+Here I will provide my personal insights into Terry Gilliam’s imaginative and skewed world.

 As a big fan of Gilliam’s previous work, admittedly my opinion may be slightly biased, however I will try to provide as much of balanced insight as possible.

 Released in 2014 by Voltage Pictures, the movie was given a limited release in cinemas across the globe due to it’s comparatively limited budget.